Medical Editor: John P. Cunha, DO, FACOEP

-Aerobid and Aerobid M (flunisolide) is an anti-inflammatory steroid and is available in generic from.
-Aerobid is indicated in the maintenance treatment of asthma as prophylactic therapy and is also indicated for asthma patients who require systemic corticosteroid administration.
+Aerobid and Aerobid M (flunisolide) is an anti-inflammatory steroid and is indicated in the maintenance treatment of asthma as prophylactic therapy and is also indicated for asthma patients who require systemic corticosteroid administration.
 Aerobid is not indicated for the relief of acute bronchospasm.
-Some side effects may include but are not limited to weakness, tired feeling, and nausea.
+Aerobid is available in generic from.
+Common side effects of Aerobid and Aerobid M include weakness, tired feeling, nausea, diarrhea, upset stomach, headache, dizziness, dryness in your mouth/nose/throat, white patches or sores inside your mouth or on your lips, stuffy nose, sinus pain, sore throat, cough, or hoarseness or deepened voice.

 The Aerobid Inhaler System is for oral inhalation only.
 Adults the recommended starting dose is 2 inhalations twice daily, morning and evening, for a total dose of 1 mg.
 The maximum daily dose should not exceed 4 inhalations twice a day for a total daily dose of 2 mg.
 For children and adolescents 6-15 years of age, two inhalations may be administered twice daily for a total daily dose of 1 mg.
 Insufficient information is available to warrant use in children under age 6.
+Aerobid and Aerobid M may interact with other drugs.
+Tell your doctor all medications and supplements you use.
 Aerobid should be used during pregnancy only if the benefit justifies the risk to the fetus.
+It is unknown if Aerobid passes into breast milk.
+Consult your doctor before breastfeeding.

 Our Aerobid and Aerobid M (flunisolide) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.